w3f/polkadot-wiki/docs/learn/learn-staking.md

 Two different accounts can be used to securely manage your funds while staking.

-- **Stash:** This account holds funds bonded for staking, but delegates all staking functions to a staking proxy account.
+- **Stash:** This account holds funds bonded for staking, but delegates some staking functions to a staking proxy account.
 You may actively participate in staking with a stash private key kept in a cold wallet like Ledger, meaning it stays offline all the time.
-Having a staking proxy will allow you to sign all staking-related transactions with the proxy instead of using your Ledger device.
+Having a staking proxy will allow you to sign most staking-related transactions with the proxy instead of using your Ledger device.
   This will allow you:

   - to avoid carrying around your Ledger device just to sign staking-related transactions, and